Best Ellipticals for 2020

 Stride length plays a huge part in how comfortable you will feel while using the machine as well as ensuring that you do not expend energy on anything other than your workout.
 Some of our favorite ellipticals offer a very generous stride range and are considered to be hybrid trainers because they are a cross between low-impact treadmills and steppers.
 These are quite unique machines and are rather popular.

 Upper Body Training: You might be surprised to learn that not all home ellipticals have moving arms.
-Some are fixed in place; however, this is rare and limited to the cheapest of models.
-More often than not, you’ll look at ones that have both a moving arm and handlebars.
+Some are fixed in place, although this is rare and limited to the cheapest of models.
+More often than not, you’ll look at ones that have both moving arms and handlebars.
 The best ellipticals have handlebars designed so that you can position your hands a number of ways, making them more customizable and comfortable for the user.

 You can also identify a quality machine by the feeling of the movement pattern.
 If you start using the elliptical and things feel awkward or unnatural, that's a problem with the machine and it is likely a cheaper model.
 The best ellipticals feel comfortable immediately.
 You should be putting all your effort into pushing yourself on the machine rather than wasting energy stabilizing your body.

-One of the most important considerations when buying an elliptical for your home is durability; you want a machine that lasts.
+One of the most important considerations when buying an elliptical for your home is durability, as you definitely want a machine that lasts.
 This is where it can really pay to purchase pricier models.
-Cheap out on a lower cost elliptical and you may find that it breaks down in a few short months, then you’ll have to buy another one and won't have saved any money at all!
+By skimping on a lower cost elliptical and you may find that it breaks down in a few short months, then you’ll have to buy another one and won't have saved any money at all!

-So, don’t just think about the initial cost of the elliptical; also consider the cost of maintaining it.
+So, don’t just think about the initial cost of the elliptical, but also consider the cost of maintaining it.
 Here are some of the main things to look out for when identifying the durability of your elliptical.